tobac-project/tobac-roadmap/tobac-roadmap-main.md

 Using `tobac` in the following research applications might be beneficial:

 * Lagrangian analysis in a moving frame: Applicable to observations and simulations
-  * Process-based assessment of cloud and precipitation formation in NWP models
+  * Process-based assessment of cloud and precipitation formation in NWP (Numerical Weather Prediction) models
   * Object-based model evaluation – Distributions of cloud sizes and lifetimes
 * Spatial and structural analysis of cloud and precipitation fields
   * Climate impact of convective organization
-* Tracking of cloud and precipitation cells for Nowcasting Purposes
+* Tracking of cloud and precipitation cells for monitoring or nowcasting purposes

 ## Defnition of Interfaces